ddecarle/eeb462-2024/Lab5_Phylogenomics1.md

   module load samtools
   module load bcftools
   ```
+If you encounter an error, try replacing the `module load gcc` command with the following command instead: `module load gcc/7.3.0`

 9. Confirm that your modules were loaded using the command `module list`, and checking to see that all the relevant modules are displayed in the terminal.